shivamvijaywargi/Fake-Data-Generator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+## About FakeDatGenerator

+A very simple app to generate some random user data based on randomuser.me API.

 ## Live preview of site

 To check a live version of the site please visit: https://fake-data-gen.vercel.app

-## About FakeDatGenerator

-A very simple app to generate some random user data based on randomuser.me API

 ## Development server